FlayaN/SMAZK/README.md

-SPAZK
+SMAZK
 =========
-SPAZK is short for Super Mega Awesome Zombie Killer which is a school project.
+SMAZK is short for Super Mega Awesome Zombie Killer which is a school project.

 Dependencies
 ============